 When we admire a floral arrangement at a wedding, in a hotel, or at an event, we usually focus on its beauty.
-However, few people know that behind every bouquet, every centrepiece, or every botanical installation lies an artistic tradition with more than four thousand years of history.
+However, few people know that behind every bouquet, every centrepiece, or every botanical installation lies an artistic tradition with over 4,000 years of history.

-Floral art did not begin as a decorative element.
-For centuries, it has served to express power, spirituality, love, celebration, and even social status.
-Its evolution reflects the history of humanity, adapting to each culture, artistic movement, and way of understanding nature.
+Floral art did not start as a mere decorative element.
+For centuries, it has served to express power, spirituality, love, celebration, and social status.
+Its evolution reflects human history, adapting to each culture, artistic movement, and way of understanding nature.

-Today, floral design combines tradition and innovation, but many of the techniques and principles used by contemporary florists have their origin in ancient civilisations.
+Today, contemporary floral design combines tradition and innovation, but many of the techniques and principles used by modern florists have their roots in ancient civilisations.

 Egypt: where floral design began